ibm-cloud-docs/bare-metal/raid-commands.md

 ```
 {: codeblock}

+## StorCLI show rebuild
+{: #storcli_rebuild}

+This command displays the rebuild status of all drives and the estimated time to complete the rebuild.

 `/opt/MegaRAID/storcli/storcli64 /c0/eall/sall show rebuild`

-This command displays the rebuild status of all drives and the estimated time to complete the rebuild.
 You see this output when you run the command:

 ```text
 ---------------------------------------------